 Former Wisconsin QB Graham Mertz to play for Florida in 2023

-GAINESVILLE, Fla.
-(AP) Former Wisconsin quarterback Graham Mertz is transferring to Florida, giving the Gators an experienced starter at a depleted position.
+GAINESVILLE, Fla. — Former Wisconsin quarterback Graham Mertz is transferring to Florida, giving the Gators an experienced starter at a depleted position.

 Mertz announced his commitment on social media Wednesday.
 He is expected to enroll at the Southeastern Conference school in January.